kitschpatrol/yanki-connect/readme.md

 Yanki Connect aims to be discoverable and self-documenting when used in an environment with a robust autocompletion / language service implementation.
 (VS Code, for example.)

-The library exports the `YankiConnect` class, which groups methods into the same structure of "supported actions" used in the official [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md#supported-actions).
+The library exports the `YankiConnect` class, which groups methods into the same structure of "supported actions" used in the official [AnkiConnect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md#supported-actions).

 Here's a simple example: